Introduction to Spin 1/2 Using NumPy#

 \[ \mathbb{M} \bf{x} = \lambda \bf{x} \]

 where \(\lambda\) is an eigenvalue (which is a number) and \(\bf{x}\) is an eigenvector.
 One way of interpreting these equations is to say that the action of a matrix on its eigenvectors is simply to scale the magnitude of the vector by a number (specifically, scale it by its eigenvalue).
 This is a very special situation, because typically speaking, when a vector is multiplied by a matrix, the result is a new vector that points along a new direction and has a different magnitude.
-For a lovely explanation with graphical illustrations, please consult this vide.
+For a lovely explanation with graphical illustrations, please consult this video.
 In fact, the entire 3b1b series on linear algebra is wonderful!

 We have already seen that vectors associated with the basis kets \(|\chi_{\alpha}^{(z)}\rangle\) and \(|\chi_{\beta}^{(z)}\rangle\) obey this relationship with \(\mathbb{S}_z\).
 What we will now do, is consider the matrices associated with the spin angular momentum components along \(x\) and \(y\).
 We will first see that the basis kets \(|\chi_{\alpha}^{(z)}\rangle\) and \(|\chi_{\beta}^{(z)}\rangle\) are not eigenvectors of \(\mathbb{S}_x\) and \(\mathbb{S}_y\).
 We will then use numpy’s linear algebra sub-library to compute the eigenvalues and eigenvectors of these matrices, which will turn out to be linear combinations of \(|\chi_{\alpha}^{(z)}\rangle\) and \(|\chi_{\beta}^{(z)}\rangle\).